Skip to main content

 • “The pounding soundtrack underscores large-scale battles, while quieter ambient moments build anticipation before the next wave of enemies emerges.”

-• “Obviously the music was just awesome and the locations really elevated this game, there is so much visual and gameplay variety, including underwater sections and arcade-like shooting segments.”
+• “Obviously the music was just awesome and the locations really elevated this game; there is so much visual and gameplay variety, including underwater segments and arcade-like shooting sections.”

-• “I played the Sourcenext port with the Rebirth patch and it just felt like the original game on PS1 but with enhancements.
-Here, I had to deal with really bad audio: title screen audio crackling, MIDI soundtrack, music progression not smooth, background sounds being too loud in some cases.”
+• “I had to deal with really bad audio: title screen audio crackling, MIDI soundtrack, music progression not smooth, background sounds being too loud in some cases.”

 • graphics